 John Lithgow On Stage - Theater Credits, Bio and Tickets

 John Arthur Lithgow was born on October 19, 1945, in Rochester, New York.
 He graduated from Harvard College in 1967 with a bachelor's degree in history and literature.
-He then won a Fulbright Scholarship to study acting at the London Academy of Music and Dramatic Art (LAMDA).
+He then won a Fulbright Scholarship to study acting at the London Academy of Music and Dramatic Art.

-Mr. Lithgow's most recent Broadway venture was the role of Bill in Lucas Hnath's new play Hillary and Clinton at Broadway's Golden Theatre, which began performances on March 16, 2019, and ran through June 23, 2019.
+Lithgow's returned to Broadway in the role of Bill in Lucas Hnath's play Hillary and Clinton at the Golden Theatre.
+The show began performances on March 16, 2019, and ran through June 23, 2019.